Transform Your Classroom with Live Executive Function Training

 Are the workshops live or pre-recorded?

-The workshops are live on Zoom during two scheduled times each month.
+The workshops are live on Zoom during four scheduled times each month.

 Can I watch a recorded session if I can't attend?